 The final type of license is a 57.
 This type allows full liquor sales on-premises to private members clubs.
 To be considered a private member club you must charge a membership fee.
 This type of license is convertible back and forth from a 47.

 The real challenge when attempting to get a liquor license in San Francisco is not the state government.
 It is not even the county government or the ABC.
 The real challenge is the city government.
 Getting approval from the city can at times feel like pushing a boulder up a large hill; few people make it.
 Navigating the city government requires a level of tact and legal knowledge that even most land-use lawyers do not have.
 City approval can take years, if not an eternity, and the vast majority of people fail to get approval even after waiting and paying thousands of nonrefundable dollars to the city.
 If you have a location, and are in need to conditional use permitting in the city, please know that we have a service that can help you cause.
 Overall, if you want to save time and money we recommend finding a location that has already been licensed and has a conditional use permit.

 Instructions to getting a San Francisco Liquor License

-- Open an escrow – All liquor license transfers in California require escrow by law.
-Choose an escrow company is that has a well trained staff of professionals who are well acquainted with the liquor license escrow process and its intricacies
+All liquor license transfers in California require escrow by law.
+Choose an escrow company is that has a well trained staff of professionals who are well acquainted with the liquor license escrow process and its intricacies.

-- Receive a liquor license in the mail from the ABC – It’s finally all over! just post your license in a place that is visible and start selling booze and making money.
+It’s finally all over!
+Just post your license in a place that is visible and start selling booze and making money.